rorygreig/udacity-RL-continuous-control/report.md

 # Report: Navigation project

+This project contains a solution the 2nd continuous control environment, with 20 parallel agents.

 Implementations of both DDPG and PPO were written to solve this problem; PPO and DDPG.
 However I was unable to get the PPO implementation working properly; during training the average score was stuck at around 0.4 and was not increasing at all.
 On the other hand with DDPG I was able to solve the environment and get good performance, so only